deltachat-bot/deltabot/README.rst

 Creating your own bot
 ---------------------

-This is an example of how to create your very own and functional "echo bot" in eight lines of code:
+This is an example of how to create your very own "echo bot" in eight lines of code:

 .. code-block:: python